 Reporting an Absence

-When a student is going to be absent, a parent or guardian should call the school at any time at (714) 990-7504 and leave a message on voice mail or call the attendance secretary directly at (714) 990-7508 any time after 7:30 a.m.
+When a student is going to be absent, a parent or guardian should call or leave a message on the voice mail on the attendance line (714) 990-7500 (press #1 - Attendance) at any time.
 The school district has a policy that states the school must receive a phone call or written excuse from the parent or guardian before the student can be cleared for re-admittance.
 If a parent or guardian calls a written note is not needed.
 All unverified absences will be marked truant until cleared.

 Returning to School from an Absence